Chesapeake Truck Accident Lawyer

 Some actions taken by the trucking company are negligent on their own.
 For example, federal laws prohibit truckers from being on the road for more than a certain number of hours in a day and in a week.
 If a trucking company schedules a driver for more than the maximum allowable hours, that trucking company will be considered negligent in an injury case.

 Companies may also be negligent if they overload the vehicle.
 There is a maximum weight limit on federal highways based upon the number of axles on a vehicle.
-If this overloading contributes to an accident, the trucking company may be held responsible.
+If the overloading of an 18-wheeler contributes to an accident, the trucking company may be held responsible.
 An attorney in Chesapeake could help someone hold the employer responsible after a truck accident.

 Talk to a Chesapeake Truck Accident Attorney